 -- Industrial machines.

 Want to take your ideas from other classes to the next step?
 Need help creating your clothing collection?
-Then try Advanced Pattern and Construction.
-For one-on-one help, sign up for a Private Lesson.
+Then try Collection (Advanced Pattern & Construction).
+It takes place on Fridays, 10 am-1 pm and 6-9 pm.

 * Prerequisite classes include: